neuvector/docs/docs/15.ui_extension/02.runtime _security/runtime_security.md

 ![SUSE](suse_cve.png)

-A CSV file downloading button is provided above the vulnerabilities table.
+A CSV file download button is provided above the vulnerabilities table.
 The file data includes all the fields which are in the table.

 ![CSV](download_vul.png)